- Identify your personal views and the importance of families.

 Making an effort to understand infants, toddlers, and their families can create opportunities for you to better support the infants and toddlers in your care.

 Some very important learning in the first three years of life relates to culture.
-For example, infants and toddlers learn new words, ways of interacting with others, how to communicate, self-help skills and how to play — all things influenced by culture.
+For example, infants and toddlers learn new words, ways of interacting with others, how to communicate, self-help skills and how to play.
 Culture refers to the shared traditions, experiences and history of different groups of people.
-Cultural differences may include differences in views of family and community, expectations of children, roles of parents and children, and value placed on education.
+Differences may include differences in views of family and community, expectations of children, roles of parents and children, and value placed on education.

-Sometimes, you might feel unsure about how to care for an infant or toddler or how to engage families who have very different experiences and cultures, including those who speak an unfamiliar language or practice unfamiliar religious customs.
+Sometimes, you might feel unsure about how to care for an infant or toddler or how to engage families who have very different experiences and backgrounds, including those who speak an unfamiliar language or practice unfamiliar religious customs.
 You can acknowledge these differences and express an interest in the family to build a relationship and learn ways to provide support to their infants and toddlers in your care.
-For example, you can learn how and when families feed their infants, which is influenced by culture and affects development.
-When differences are viewed through the lens of culture, respectful conversations can lead to an agreement in how these practices will be supported in an early care and learning environment.
+For example, you can learn how and when families feed their infants, which is influenced by their beliefs and affects development.
+When differences are discussed respectfully, it can lead to an agreement on how children will be supported in an early care and learning environment.

-Early care and learning settings provide an environment in which adults and children can learn about and honor differences in values, beliefs and perceptions.
-Learning one’s culture occurs primarily within the family, however, in early care and learning environments infants and toddlers also learn about culture and experience relationships that influence their sense of who they are and who they will become.
+Early care and learning settings provide an environment in which adults and children can learn about differences in values, beliefs and perceptions.
+Learning one’s culture occurs primarily within the family, however, in early care and learning environments infants and toddlers also learn about backgrounds and experience relationships that influence their sense of who they are and who they will become.

 Being a responsive caregiver to infants and toddlers means that you demonstrate sensitivity and consideration for the multiple backgrounds, experiences, values, and contexts in which children and families live.